jqwik-team/jqwik/docs/user-guide.md

 ## Assumptions

-## Build your own Generators and Arbitraries
+## Program your own Generators and Arbitraries

+This topic will probably need a page of its own.

 ## Register default Generators and Arbitraries